Hofstra - Long Island - Living page - Hero image

-Long Island, New York is full of local favorites and well-known attractions.
-You'll find many shops, restaurants, sites, and natural beauty within minutes of the university.
-Take a quick study break or spend an afternoon experiencing your local surroundings.
-Campus is centrally located on the island, and you can easily access these hotspots:
+Long Island is full of local favorites and well-known attractions.
+You'll find many shops, restaurants, sites and natural beauty within minutes of the university:

 • Roosevelt Field